light gray lines

 • Phishing (scam messages targeting financial accounts)

-Credit scoring, loan approval, and underwriting
+Credit scoring, loan approval, and underwriting with machine learning

 • Expanded data analysis.
 Machine learning models analyze a broader range of customer data, including utility payments, social media activity, and spending habits, alongside traditional data points like financial transactions.
 This helps score creditworthiness better, even for customers with limited credit histories (thin-file borrowers) or unconventional income.